jrjang/gitlab-ce/doc/profile/two_factor_authentication.md

 1. Click **Submit**.

-If the pin you entered was correct, you'll see a message indicating that Two-factor Authentication has been enabled, and you'll be presented with a list of recovery codes.
+If the pin you entered was correct, you'll see a message indicating that Two-Factor Authentication has been enabled, and you'll be presented with a list of recovery codes.

 ### Enable 2FA via U2F device